NAIL POLISH COSMETIC INFORMATION

 39942

-Though most chemicals in beauty products present slight or absolutely no risk, several dozen are associated to considerable health problems, including neurological harm and cancer.
-Chemicals in cosmetics enter your body through the skin and inhalation, and lead to similar problems as food chemicals, per this site.
+Though most chemicals in cosmetic products present hardly any or no danger, some are associated to considerable health problems, including cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals get into the body through internal use, the skin, and inhalation, and pose the same risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in water, food, and a lot of other everyday items.
-Still, no group of consumer items is accountable to less government management than cosmetics and other personal care products, including Nail Polish.
-Though most of the chemicals and contaminants in cosmetics and personal care products almost certainly present little risk, being exposed to a few is linked to major health problems, including cancer.
+Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other ordinary goods.
+Yet, no area of consumer goods is accountable to less government direction than cosmetics, including Nail Polish.
+Though most of the contaminants and chemicals in cosmetics likely present minimal risk, exposure to some has been associated with substantial health disorders, such as cancer.